Home - Book Preview

 “Yes, Sir!”
 Jeff said quickly.
 “I usually do my push-ups and sit-ups after waking up.
 Should I keep doing that?”

-“We can start tomorrow, if you’d like?
-I’m on the night shift again tonight, but then I’m off for a few days before I start my shift rotation again.
-Having a workout partner on a consistent basis will help me out as well.”
+“We can start tomorrow if you’d like.
+I’m on the night shift again tonight, but off for a few days before starting my shift rotation.
+Having a consistent workout partner will also help me out.”

 “Yes, please,” Jeff replied, nodding.